Maintenance therapy for ovarian cancer

 Three PARP inhibitors have received FDA approval for ovarian cancer maintenance therapy

-- In 2018, Lynparza became the first PARP inhibitor to receive FDA approval for use as a maintenance therapy after first-line of chemotherapy.
+- Lynparza is a PARP inhibitor that is FDA approved for maintenance therapy after first-line of chemotherapy.
 This approval applies to women with a BRCA1 or BRCA2 mutation and who experienced complete or partial response to their first-line platinum-based chemotherapy.
 This is based on the results of the SOLO1 Study which showed that patients who used Lynparza as a maintenance therapy immediately following chemotherapy had three additional years of progression-free survival (PFS) compared to a placebo.

-- Lynparza and Zejula may be used as maintenance therapy for women with ovarian cancer who have received 2 or more lines of chemotherapy who had either a complete or partial response to the most recent line of recurrence therapy.
-Rucaparib may be used as a maintenance therapy for women with recurrent epithelial ovarian, fallopian tube or primary peritoneal cancer who are in complete or partial response to platinum-based chemotherapy.
-These PARP inhibitors have been approved for maintenance therapy in women with, and women without a BRCA mutation.
-However, research suggests that the agents work particularly well in women with a BRCA1 or BRCA2 mutation.
+- Lynparza, Rubraca and Zejula may be used as maintenance therapy for women with ovarian cancer who have received 2 or more lines of chemotherapy who had either a complete or partial response to the most recent line of recurrence therapy.
+These PARP inhibitors may be given to women with or without a BRCA mutation.

 Bevacizumab for first-line maintenance therapy

-- In 2018, the FDA approved bevacizumab (Avastin) for the treatment of patients with epithelial ovarian, fallopian tube, or primary peritoneal cancer in combination with carboplatin and paclitaxel, followed by single-agent bevacizumab, for stage III or IV disease after initial surgical resection.
+- Bevacizumab (Avastin) is FDA approved for the treatment of patients with epithelial ovarian, fallopian tube, or primary peritoneal cancer in combination with carboplatin and paclitaxel, followed by single-agent bevacizumab, for stage III or IV disease after initial surgical resection.